-When it comes to container shipping, there are several service types that are in use usually represented in documents as either FCL/FCL, LCL/LCL and other variations of the same.
+Regarding container shipping, several service types are usually represented in documents such as FCL/FCL, LCL/LCL, and other variations.

 LCL is the abbreviation for Less than Container Load.
 In an LCL shipment, multiple LCL cargoes belonging to multiple shippers and consignees are packed into a single container for shipment.

-Shippers who ship LCL cargo are usually shippers who do not have enough cargo to fill an entire container.
-Therefore, for them, it makes sense to use and pay for only a certain amount of space that they use.
+Shippers who ship LCL cargo usually do not have enough cargo to fill an entire container.
+Therefore, it makes sense to use and pay for only a certain amount of space for them.

 Depending on various countries, LCL cargo is handled either by a shipping line or a cargo consolidator.

 Clients deliver their LCL cargo to the packing station (CFS – Container Freight Station).
-The LCL operator then tags the LCL cargo to the various destinations that it is meant for.
+The LCL operator then tags the LCL cargo to the destinations it is meant for.

-Once they have received enough cargo from various shippers to a certain destination, they will then consolidate the LCL cargo and pack it for the destination.
+Once they have received enough cargo from various shippers to a particular destination, they will consolidate the LCL cargo and pack it for the goal.

 The LCL operator will issue an individual bill of lading to each of the LCL cargo shippers.
-Depending on who the LCL operator is, it could be a direct bill of lading from the carrier or a house bill of lading from the consolidator, NVOCC or freight forwarder.
+Depending on the LCL operator, it could be a direct bill of lading from the carrier or a house bill of lading from the consolidator, NVOCC, or freight forwarder.

-When a consolidator accepts an LCL cargo, they accept the responsibility from the CFS (Container Freight Station) at the port of load till the CFS at the port of discharge.
-This should normally also include any responsibility for cargo damage during packing of the cargo into the container (unless there are specific exclusions in the trading terms of the LCL operator).
+When a consolidator accepts an LCL cargo, they accept the responsibility from the CFS (Container Freight Station) at the load port to the CFS at the discharge port.
+This should typically also include any obligation for cargo damage while packing the cargo into the container (unless there are specific exclusions in the trading terms of the LCL operator).

-While performing a service more or less similar to the shipping line (in terms of LCL cargo only), a consolidator will accept cargo to various ports but may use a “hub” to consolidate the various LCL cargo that they receive.
+While performing a service more or less similar to the shipping line (in terms of LCL cargo only), a consolidator will accept cargo to various ports.
+Still, it may use a “hub” to consolidate the various LCL cargo they receive.

-For example, if Los Angeles based customers deliver LCL cargo to the LCL operator to be shipped to a popular import destination like Singapore, an LCL operator can most certainly fill up an FCL container with multiple LCL cargoes.
+For example, suppose Los Angeles-based customers deliver LCL cargo to the LCL operator to be shipped to a popular import destination like Singapore.
+In that case, an LCL operator can fill an FCL container with multiple LCL cargoes.

-However, if Los Angeles based customers delivery LCL cargo to one of the not-so-popular destinations like say Ouagadougou, then the consolidator may send this cargo to their “hub” in Singapore.
+However, suppose Los Angeles-based customers delivery LCL cargo to one of the not-so-popular destinations like, say, Ouagadougou.
+In that case, the consolidator may send this cargo to their “hub” in Singapore.

-Once this cargo reaches the Singapore hub, the cargo may wait for other cargoes from other ports of load bound for Ouagadougou in order for it to be consolidated into an FCL and shipped.
+Once this cargo reaches the Singapore hub, the cargo may wait for cargoes from other ports of load bound for Ouagadougou to be consolidated into an FCL and shipped.

-So, if an FCL container takes 45 days from Los Angeles to Ouagadougou, an LCL cargo may take 60 days from same Los Angeles to Ouagadougou due to above consolidation process.
+So, suppose an FCL container takes 45 days from Los Angeles to Ouagadougou.
+In that case, an LCL cargo may take 60 days from the same Los Angeles to Ouagadougou due to the above consolidation process.

-The freight charges for LCL cargo are charged in proportion to the amount of cargo that has been delivered to the LCL operator and may be charged per revenue ton.
+The freight charges for LCL cargo are charged in proportion to the load delivered to the LCL operator and may be charged per revenue ton.

-A very important point that LCL cargo shippers must remember is that because there is a possibility that the cargo maybe reworked there will be some extra charges that the shipping line and/or the LCL operator may charge the customer.
+A crucial point that LCL cargo shippers must remember is that because there is a possibility that the cargo may be reworked, there will be some extra charges that the shipping line and/or the LCL operator may charge the customer.